kwilkins/roll20-stats-extension/README.md

 ### Combining

-## Deployment
+## Development

 ### Testing

 Running `npm test` launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the more about [CRA running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.